 The Rod Pocket is a heading that allows you to drape your curtain with your rod using the hidden loops that hang at the back of all Leuvia ready-made curtains.

-For your fullness with a Rod Pocket, we would recommend allowing 1.5x the width of your hardware and x2 or x3, allowing you to achieve a fabric wave.
-We also recommend a heading no less than 200cm as a wider heading will be difficult to open.
+For your fullness with a Rod Pocket, we would recommend allowing at least 1.5x the width of your hardware, ideally x2 or x3, allowing you to achieve a fabric wave.
+We also recommend a heading no more than 260cm as a wider heading will be difficult to open.

 The Tie Top